Food for Thought

 Food is the single largest material type to be landfilled, making it a major contributor to greenhouse gas emissions.
 Once food is no longer fit for consumption, composting is the next best solution to keep food out of landfills.

-Residents in our Feed The Green Bin program receive weekly curbside food scrap collection.
-Backyard compost bins are also available for County residents at no charge.
+Our Feed The Green Bin program provides a weekly curbside food scrap collection service to eligible County residents.
+County residents can always drop off food scraps at the Residents' Convenience Center at Alpha Ridge Landfill.
+For those looking to compost at home, backyard compost bins are also available for County residents at no charge.